 Cons

-• Advanced call monitoring: Similar to call center as a service (CCaaS) software, RingCentral’s VoIP solution also has advanced call monitoring.
+- Advanced call monitoring: Similar to call center-as-a-service (CCaaS) software, RingCentral’s VoIP solution also offers advanced call monitoring.
 This allows supervisors to listen in on calls as they are made.

 Core: Best for unlimited domestic calling and team collaboration